 This summer, in our continuous efforts to provide the best possible care to our campers and staff, Camp Mi-Te-Na is once again partnering with CampDoc.com.
 CampDoc.com is an electronic health record system for camps which helps us consolidate and integrate camper health information into a centralized and secure location.
 This system gives our doctors and nurses instant access to camper health information, a key component in providing quality patient care.
 The security, confidentiality and privacy of your camper’s personal health information will always be protected.
 The CampDoc.com site is secure, encrypted and password protected.
 Only Camp Mi-Te-Na’s health staff will have access to camper health information.
 You will receive a “Welcome E-mail” from CampDoc.com with information about how to complete your camper’s health information.
 Click the link in this email to set a new password for your CampDoc.com account.
 Follow the instructions, and complete the health history for your campers.
 Alerts will appear for any missing required information.
 Upload all required documents to your CampDoc.com account.
 Return to CampDoc.com at any time to make changes/updates to your camper’s health information before camp begins.
 Please set firstname.lastname@example.org as a ‘safe sender,’ to avoid accidental delivery to junk and spam folders.
 We are excited to continually evolve – building safer, more productive, and more efficient systems to create the best experience for you and your family.

 Do you have financial assistance?

 Yes.
 Thanks to generous donations from YMCA families, camp alumni and friends, funds are available for families who may not be able to afford a camping experience for their child.
-Limited funds are applied toward camp fees (usually not more than 50%).
 Applications are kept confidential and are available under parent resources.
-All applications must be submitted by June 1, 2016.
+All applications must be submitted by June 1, 2017.
 For more information, call Lauren Frazier at 603-232-8642 or email email@example.com.